-From Toronto's Poutine Fest to the Montreal International Jazz Festival, summer festivals in Canada are a great way to explore the country.
-Canada is well known for its scenic landscapes — its snow-capped mountains, pristine grasslands, lush forests, arctic tundra, and clear lakes all make Canada a popular tourist destination.
-But there are also many summer festivals.
+From Toronto International Film Festival to the Montreal International Jazz Festival, summer festivals in Canada are a great way to explore the country.
+Canada is best known for its scenic landscapes — its snow-capped mountains, pristine grasslands, lush forests, arctic tundra, and clear lakes all make Canada a popular tourist destination.
+But its summer festivals also add to any vacation.

 Canada is the land of festivals.
 There are popular festivals all year round.
 Canada summer festivals have global audiences, both the prestigious film festivals and the smaller musical events.
 Most of these festivals take place during the summer when the weather is warm and sunny.

-As Canada is the world's second-largest country, it is a mammoth task to tour the whole country.
+While there are popular festivals all year round, most take place during the summer when the weather is warm and sunny.
+Canada summer festivals have global audiences, both the prestigious film and cultural festivals and the smaller musical and community events.
+As Canada is the world's second-largest country, it is a mammoth task to tour the whole nation.
 Our team of travel experts at Canadian Train Vacations is here to help.
 We've listed some of our favourite events across the country.
 Read on to learn about the top Canadian Summer Festivals.

 1. Great Okanagan Beer Festival

-The Beer Festival is a three-day Canada summer festival.
-It is celebrated annually every May in Kelowna, British Columbia.
-The festival, which happens on the shores of Lake Okanagan, brings together 60 craft breweries pouring 120+ types of beer and cider.
+The Great Okanagan Beer Festival is a three-day Canada summer festival celebrated annually every May in Kelowna, British Columbia.
+The festival, which takes place on the shores of gorgeous Okanagan Lake, brings together 60 craft breweries pouring 120+ types of beer and cider.

-Food trucks, music bands, and patrons make this festival memorable.
+Food trucks, music bands and patrons make this festival memorable.
 Enjoy the great food and fun games with fantastic brews.
-Sipping your beer against a lush mountainous backdrop, you are bound to enjoy this three-day Canada summer festival.
+Sipping your beer in a lake setting with a lush mountainous backdrop, you are bound to enjoy this three-day Canada summer festival.
 Do note that the tickets sell out fast.
 Pre-book your tickets to celebrate the views and the brews.

-The four-day festival takes place at Yonge-Dundas Square, Toronto.
-It features the best poutines from Eastern Canada.
-More than 50 poutine outlets and top food trucks participate in this event.
+The touring food-truck festival features the best poutines from Eastern Canada.
+More than 50 poutine outlets and top food trucks participate in this event, with dates around Ontario.
 Dig into the gooey goodness of poutine, the traditional Canadian dish, in unique variations.

 Whether it is the original French fries-drenched-in-cheese-curds-and-gravy or the more improvised gourmet versions with numerous toppings, your tastebuds will crave more.
 Entry is free for Poutine lovers, making it all the more enjoyable and delicious.